Practice targeted AMC-style multiple-choice questions on vomiting.

 A 3-year-old boy presents with intermittent abdominal pain, vomiting, and bloody stools.
 An ultrasound is performed, the image is shown.
 What is the MOST appropriate next step in the management of this patient?

-A 3-year-old boy presents with intermittent abdominal pain, vomiting, and currant jelly stools.
-An ultrasound is performed, revealing the finding shown.
-What is the MOST appropriate next step in the management of this patient?
+A 3-year-old boy presents with sudden onset, intermittent, severe abdominal pain, vomiting, and lethargy.
+On examination, he is pale and has a palpable mass in the right upper quadrant.
+Vitals are stable.
+An ultrasound is performed, shown above.
+Based on the clinical presentation and the provided image, what is the most appropriate next step in the management of this patient?

 A 3-year-old boy presents to the emergency department with a 12-hour history of sudden onset, severe, colicky abdominal pain, drawing his legs up, and non-bilious vomiting.
 His parents report he has been listless between episodes and had a small amount of red jelly-like stool earlier.
 Vitals: T 37.2°C, HR 110, RR 24, BP 95/60, Sats 98% on air.
 Abdominal examination reveals tenderness in the right upper quadrant and a palpable mass.
 Bowel sounds are diminished.
 A point-of-care ultrasound is performed.
 Based on the clinical presentation and the findings demonstrated in the provided ultrasound image, what is the most appropriate initial management step for this patient?